thijsvanderwoude/bastille-template-wordpress/README.md

 - WordPress database credentials are now in line with the standard wp-config.php.

 ### Nginx
-- Tuned nginx for gip compression by default.
+- Tuned nginx for gzip compression by default.

 ### Packages
 - Added git.